mcsamuelshoko/telko-moment-server/documentation/readme.md

-# TELKO-MOMENT-PROJECT
+# TELKO-MOMENT-PROJECT 🗄

-## Bio
+## Bio 💁

->  we're just a couple of college kids that wanted to get a hold of flutter and also get to use nodejs and most of the architectures in this book on something that ***'works-in-production'***.
+>  we're just a couple of college kids that wanted to get a hold of flutter and also get to use nodejs and some multi-service architectures  on something that ***'works-in-production'***.
 >  So we just rallied ourselves and then started a project (_this project_) so that wwe could boost our skills.
 We also wish to use a few if not all (_if possible_) good software engineering principles to have a good understanding of how they work, experience then also and see them in action.

-## Branch-strategy
+## Branch-strategy 🌳

-> Since the project is quite small and we also have a small team, we found nothing bad in having to use the **GitHub Flow Branch Strategy**.
+> Since the project is quite small and we also have a small team, we found suitable to have to use the **GitHub Flow Branch Strategy**.
 > - Putting it in simple words, the **github flow branch strategy** has a ***main-branch*** that is branched off by a ***feature-branch*** whenever there is a new feature being implemented.
 > - The ***feature-branch*** will then be merged back with the ***main-branch*** whenever the said feature has been completed, checked and ready for implementation.
 > - but as for us we will be tweaking the branching strategy to have an **Extended GitHub Flow Branch Strategy**.